KDE/documentation-develop-kde-org/content/docs/getting-started/building/containers-distrobox/index.md

 * [KDE neon Unstable](https://community.kde.org/Neon/Containers), which already comes ready to use
 * [openSUSE Krypton](https://en.opensuse.org/SDB:KDE_repositories), which needs to be manually added to an existing openSUSE Tumbleweed container

-KDE neon Unstable is more straightforward to use since there is a container built for it already.
-At the time of writing, openSUSE Krypton has no such container, but it can be easily created by using an openSUSE Tumbleweed base.
+KDE neon Unstable is more straightforward to use since there is an official container built for it already.

+openSUSE Krypton has a simple unofficial image maintained by a contributor, but no official image from upstream.

 For KDE neon Unstable, run the following: